NikhilKrishna532/NikhilKrishna532/README.md

 ---

 ### 🎬 Featured Projects
+🎬 Featured Projects

+1. **DCGAN for Generating Realistic Human Faces 👤** *(Project in Progress)*
+   A model using Deep Convolutional Generative Adversarial Networks (DCGAN) to generate realistic human faces with diverse characteristics like age, ethnicity, and gender.
+The generated faces are unique and do not correspond to any specific real individuals.
+   **Tech Stack**: Python, TensorFlow, Keras

-**1. Movie & Music Recommendation System using Emotion Detection 🎥🎶**
+2. **Movie & Music Recommendation System using Emotion Detection 🎥🎶**
-*A responsive app that detects user emotions and recommends movies/music based on sentiment analysis.*
+   A responsive app that detects user emotions and recommends movies/music based on sentiment analysis.
-  - **Tech Stack:** Python, Flask, JavaScript, HTML, CSS
+   **Tech Stack**: Python, Flask, JavaScript, HTML, CSS

-**2. Automatic Image Captioning with Neural Networks 📸**
+3. **Automatic Image Captioning with Neural Networks 📸**
-*Multimodal model that generates accurate image captions, blending computer vision and NLP.*
+   Multimodal model that generates accurate image captions, blending computer vision and NLP.
-  - **Tech Stack:** PyTorch, TensorFlow, Keras, NLTK
+   **Tech Stack**: PyTorch, TensorFlow, Keras, NLTK

-**3. Personal Finance Dashboard 💰**
+4. **Personal Finance Dashboard 💰**
-*A platform that simplifies personal finance management through a user-friendly interface and robust backend.*
+   A platform that simplifies personal finance management through a user-friendly interface and robust backend.
-  - **Tech Stack:** Python, Flask, JavaScript
+   **Tech Stack**: Python, Flask, JavaScript

-**4. Self-Driving Car Simulation 🚗**
+5. **Self-Driving Car Simulation 🚗**
-*A neural network-powered self-driving car simulation for real-time decision-making.*
+   A neural network-powered self-driving car simulation for real-time decision-making.
-  - **Tech Stack:** Python, TensorFlow
+   **Tech Stack**: Python, TensorFlow

 ---